 The plan also conducted an equity analysis, (see below) which identifies vulnerable populations in the region, specifically targeting community members most likely to suffer health disparities and/or who may have to walk or bike for daily transportation in conditions that are unsafe.
-The equity analysis incorporates six socioeconomic criteria: seniors, above: Existing bicycle and pedestrian facilities in West Ashley.
+The equity analysis incorporates six socioeconomic criteria: seniors, children, non-white populations, low-income above: Existing bicycle and pedestrian facilities in West Ashley.